adobe/helix-log/README.md

 mySecret.value = 64; // assign a new value</code></pre><p>The secret can only be accessed through the .secret property in order to make sure that the access is not accidental;
-the secret property cannot be iterated over and the secret will not be leaked when converted to json or when printed.</p>
+the secret property cannot be iterated over and the secret will not be leaked when converted to JSON or when printed.</p>
 </dd>
 </dl>